OWASP AIVSS · Race-test fixture · Co-author

 Public artifact, verifiable sha.

-AiEGIS authored the audit-pack-signing v0.5 race-test fixture for the AIVSS enforcement-effectiveness dimension.
+aiegis authored the audit-pack-signing v0.5 race-test fixture for the AIVSS enforcement-effectiveness dimension.
 The fixture was merged into the OWASP working text on 2026-05-09.
 It is not a vendor claim — it is a public GitHub artifact with a deterministic SHA-256.

 Merge commit